AusDTO/gov-au-content-guide/_entries/2016-05-04-government-naming-conventions.md

 > The Australian Government welcomed the delegates.
 >
 > The delegates were pleased that the government had welcomed them.

-Use this

-> Australian Government, not Commonwealth Government or Federal Government

-Use the ‘Commonwealth of Australia’ as the legal entity established by the Constitution.

 When referring to the Australian Government as part of a group of governments, set it apart.